LuLuLuann/the-document-object-model-project/README.md

 # The Document Object Model Project

-## Goal: To create a small single-page web application
+## Goal: To create a small single-page web application# the-document-object-model-project